top of page

 Today’s Letter Sounds

 Today we’re going to work on the “er” sound.
-It can be confusing for kids, especially when it comes to spelling, but “er,” “ir,” and “ur” all make the same sound.
+It can be confusing for kids, especially when it comes to spelling, but “er,” “ir,” and “ur” can all make the same sound.
 Have them point to the letters as they read the "er" sound a few times:

 er